 Marshall Jevons, Murder at the Margin (Princeton, NJ: Princeton University Press, 1998) ISBN 0691000980

-This murder mystery is one of three by Marshall Jevons to use economics to uncover the perpetrator.
+This murder mystery is one of four by Marshall Jevons to use economics to uncover the perpetrator.

 Marshall Jevons, Fatal Equilibrium (New York: Fawcett, 1986) ISBN 0345331583

 Marshall Jevons, A Deadly Indifference : A Henry Spearman Mystery (Henry Spearman Mysteries) (Princeton, NJ: Princeton University Press, 1998) ISBN 0691059691

 Marshall Jevons, Mystery of the Invisible Hand, (Princeton, NJ: Princeton University Press, 2014) ISBN 0691163138

 Tinker Marks, Theoretically Dead (Norwich, VT, New Victoria Publishers, 2001) ISBN 1892281163

 Claire Sinclaire, professor of economics at Hammond College, wanted nothing to do with her partner, Emma Harrington`s philosophy conference.
 Scholars from all over the country were coming together to discuss the life and work of brilliant philosopher, Erik Weber.
 Claire could not remain uninvolved however, when she tripped over his body on the sidewalk.
 It turns out that despite their fascination with his ideas, plenty of Weber`s colleagues had reason to hate him, but which one had opportunity to kill?
 An amusing and intelligent mystery by new author Tinker Marks.

 Michael Watts, The Literary Book of Economics (Wilmington, DE: ISI Books, 2003) ISBN 1932236023